JSandusky/unrimp/README.md

 Renderer API and Backends
 ======
 - Renderer implementations for
-	- Direct3D 9 (legacy, still maintained for curiosity reasons)
-	- Direct3D 10 (legacy, still maintained for curiosity reasons)
+	- Vulkan (not feature complete, yet)
+	- Direct3D 12 (early phase)
 	- Direct3D 11
-	- Direct3D 12 (early phase)
-	- Vulkan (not feature complete, yet)
 	- OpenGL (by default a OpenGL 4.1 context is created, the best OpenGL version Mac OS X 10.11 supports, so lowest version we have to support)
 	- OpenGL ES 3
-	(legacy = critical features like uniform buffer, texture buffer and/or compute shaders are missing which are required for modern efficient renderers which provide e.g. automatic instancing or clustered deferred rendering)
+	- Legacy = critical features like uniform buffer, texture buffer and/or compute shaders are missing which are required for modern efficient renderers which provide e.g. automatic instancing or clustered deferred rendering, still maintained for curiosity reasons
+		- Direct3D 10
+		- Direct3D 9
 - Render targets
 	- Swap chains, render into one or multiple operation system windows
 	- Framebuffer object (FBO) used for render to texture, support for multiple render targets (MRT), support for multisample (MSAA)